 The EU has proposed an International Code of Conduct for Outer Space Activities as a transparency and confidence-building measure.
 It is designed to enhance the safety, security and sustainability of activities in outer space.

-Space assets, operated by an increasing number of governmental and non-governmental entities, offer the world enormous benefits unimaginable just a few decades ago.
-Today, these benefits are accompanied by significant risks and challenges stemming from dangerous orbital debris, the potential of destructive collisions, the crowding of satellites in geo-stationary (GEO) orbit, the growing saturation of the radio-frequency spectrum, as well as the threat of purposeful disruption.
-These challenges call for the serious involvement of all space-faring and other countries to ensure greater safety, security, and long-term sustainability of outer space.
+Space assets, operated by an increasing number of governmental and non-governmental entities, offer the world enormous benefits that were unimaginable just a few decades ago.
+Today, these benefits are threatened by risks from dangerous space debris (‘space waste’), destructive collisions, the crowding of satellites, the growing saturation of the radio-frequency spectrum, etc. These challenges call for committed involvement by all space-faring and other countries to ensure greater safety, security, and long-term sustainability of outer space activities.

-A report by the Group of Governmental Experts (GGE) on Outer Space Transparency and Confidence-Building Measures, requested by UNGA Resolution 65/68, and finalized in July 2013, noted the EU's proposal for an International Code of Conduct for Outer Space Activities, as well as the open-ended consultations on the proposal held in Kiev in May 2013.
+A consensus report by the Group of Governmental Experts (GGE) on ‘Outer Space Transparency and Confidence-Building Measures in Outer Space Activities’, requested by UNGA Resolution 65/68, and finalised in July 2013, noted the EU's proposal for an International Code of Conduct for Outer Space Activities, as well as the consultations on the proposal held in Kiev in May 2013.
 The report was endorsed by the UN General Assembly at its 68th session.
 EU Member States co-sponsored the related UN General Assembly Resolution.
-The report endorsed efforts to pursue political commitments including a multilateral code of conduct to encourage responsible actions in, and the peaceful use of, outer space.
+The report endorsed efforts to pursue political commitments, including a multilateral code of conduct to encourage responsible actions in, and the peaceful use of, outer space.